kekko7072/TEDxCommunity/README.md

 2. `Create an admin account`: After downloading the app, create an admin account by signing up with your email address and password.

-3. `License TEDx profiles`: As an admin, you can create and manage license TEDx profiles within the app.
+3. `Create License TEDx profile`: As an admin, you can create and manage license TEDx profiles within the app.
 These profiles represent the authorized users who can access and use the app.
-There are four types of users with different capabilities:
-   1. **Admin**: Can perform all actions within the app, including managing license TEDx profiles, speaker selection, contact tracking, coaching, and event preparation.
-   2. *Master**: Has similar capabilities as the admin, but cannot manage license TEDx profiles.
-Can assign speakers to volunteers for speaker selection.
-   3. **Coach**: Dedicated to speaker coaching.
-Can access a smaller version of the app focused on coaching and preparing speakers for the event.
-   4. **Volunteer**: Can add speakers to the app and can be assigned as a speaker by the admin or master.
-Can change the status of speakers within the app during various stages of speaker selection and preparation.

-3. `Share LicenseId code`: Once you have created license TEDx profiles, you can share the LicenseId code with other users whom you want to grant access to the app.
-They can use this code during the account creation process to enable their account and start using the app.

 ## Functionality

 The app has this capabilities: